-Many like to think that hell is merely symbolic, and yet reality has never existed according to our preferences, has it?
+Many like to think that hell is merely symbolic, and yet reality has never existed according to our preferences.
 And Jesus (who ought to know) spoke of both heaven and hell as very real places for our eternal souls, and thus has earnestly encouraged us to "Enter by the narrow gate; for wide is the gate and broad is the way that leads to destruction, and there are many who go in by it.
-Because narrow is the gate and difficult is the way which leads to life, and there are few who find it."
-(Matthew 7:13-14)
+Because narrow is the gate and difficult is the way which leads to life, and there are few who find it" (Matthew 7:13-14).

 Why would anyone choose such a fate?
-God answers that question Himself when He says “Because they did not receive the love of the truth that they might be saved for this reason God will send them strong delusion, that they should believe the lie, that they all may be condemned who did not believe the truth but had pleasure in unrighteousness.”
-2 Thessalonians 2:10-12
+God answers that very question when He says “Because they did not receive the love of the truth that they might be saved for this reason God will send them strong delusion, that they should believe the lie, that they all may be condemned who did not believe the truth but had pleasure in unrighteousness” (2 Thessalonians 2:10-12).

-Iota reminded us that Jesus Himself described hell as a furnace of fire - Matthew 13:41-42, a place of torment - Luke 16:23, Everlasting punishment -Matthew 25:46, a place of weeping - Matthew 8:12, - and wailing - Matthew 13:42, and cries for mercy - Luke 16:24, and that in Revelation 21:8 God warns that “The cowardly, the unbelieving, the vile, the murderers, the sexually immoral, those who practice magic arts, the idolaters and all liars -they will be consigned to the fiery lake of burning sulfur.
+Iota reminded us that Jesus Himself described hell as a furnace of fire (Matthew 13:41-42), a place of torment (Luke 16:23), an everlasting punishment (Matthew 25:46), a place of weeping (Matthew 8:12) and wailing (Matthew 13:42), and cries for mercy (Luke 16:24), and in Revelation 21:8, God warns that “The cowardly, the unbelieving, the vile, the murderers, the sexually immoral, those who practice magic arts, the idolaters and all liars -they will be consigned to the fiery lake of burning sulfur.
 This is the second death.”
-Who else does God say are hellbound?
-Those who do not know God (2 Thessalonians 1:8.
-Romans 1:20), those who do not obey God (Matthew 7:21) and those who once obeyed, but then have fallen away.
-2 Peter 2:20-22; Matthew 13:49-50)
+Who else does God say is hellbound?
+Those who do not know God (2 Thessalonians 1:8; Romans 1:20), those who do not obey God (Matthew 7:21), and those who once obeyed, but then have fallen away (2 Peter 2:20-22; Matthew 13:49-50).

 Most of all, know this: Hell is a completely avoidable place... absolutely no one has to go there, and it is because of God’s grace and the sacrifice of His only begotten Son that we get to decide if we will spend eternity in heaven or hell.

-Here’s the main question for every soul who has ever lived, “...since all these things will be dissolved, what manner of persons ought you to be in holy conduct and godliness, looking for and hastening the coming of the day of God, because of which the heavens will be dissolved, being on fire, and the elements will melt with fervent heat?
-(2 Peter 3:11–12)
+Here’s the main question for every soul who has ever lived: “...since all these things will be dissolved, what manner of persons ought you to be in holy conduct and godliness, looking for and hastening the coming of the day of God, in which the heavens will be dissolved, being on fire, and the elements will melt with fervent heat?
+(2 Peter 3:11-12)

 The answer to that ultimate question is simple: The manner of persons we ought to be are persons who avoid hell by the very way the Lord says any soul can avoid hell: